-The Technology Support Professional program offered by BCIT's High-Tech Professional Programs department is a 40-week full-time program designed to get students ready to start a career in information technology.
+The Technology Support Professional program offered by BCIT's Technology Professional Programs (TPP) department is a 40-week blended full-time program designed to get students ready to start a career in information technology.
 It is an ideal program for individuals with no previous background or education in computing and those who need to retrain or upgrade their present computer skills.
 This blended program offers students the flexibility to complete the program with classes being offered face to face and online minimizing the time spent in the classroom.

 The TSP program focuses on providing a solid foundation of IT skills students can build on.
 Our program is taught in a multi-platform environment with qualified instructors.
 By the end of the program, students will be able to:

-24 weeks of highly intensive classroom instruction and projects designed to build your skills.
+24 weeks of highly intensive online and classroom instruction with projects designed to build your skills.

 8 weeks in a work term where students have the opportunity to apply newly acquired skill sets with a real employer.* We have relationships with over 200 local businesses interested in working with our students.

 Students graduate with an industry partnership certificate from BCIT, working experience in a real environment with relevant, in demand industry certifications.